Kobun42/something4pshome/NPEA00013_Commands.md

 Pro tip: Put "overrideUserType regular" into your hubstartup.txt to remove the "Welcome to Playstation Home" messages.
 ## VHS commands
 These toggle the recording system on home and whatnot.
+## setNumNPCs (number)
+Sets the amount of NPCs in the scene.
+The fact that they do not obey collision is scary though.
+(Large numbers may crash the game!)